-The issue price per share represented: i) no less than 85% of the trading price of H shares of the Company during 20 trading days immediately preceding the pricing reference date (average trading price of H shares during 20 trading days immediately preceding the pricing reference date = total transaction amount of H shares during 20 trading days immediately preceding the pricing reference date ÷ total transaction volume of H shares during 20 trading days immediately preceding the pricing reference date ; total transaction volume of H shares during 20 trading days immediately preceding the pricing reference date; and ii) no less than the audited net assets attributable to the parent per share of the Company as at 31 December 2014 (i.e. RMB2.92).
+The issue price per share represented: i) no less than 85% of the trading price of H shares of the Company during 20 trading days immediately preceding the pricing reference date (average trading price of H shares during 20 trading days immediately preceding the pricing reference date = total transaction amount of H shares during 20 trading days immediately preceding the pricing reference date ÷ total transaction volume of H shares during 20 trading days immediately preceding the pricing reference date); and ii) no less than the audited net assets attributable to the parent per share of the Company as at 31 December 2014 (i.e. RMB2.92).